 A Changing Place is a secure and clean bathroom specifically designed for people who need space and assistance to manage their bathroom needs while in the community, and for whom universal access toilets are not suitable.

-The Collie Changing Place is located at the swimming pool precinct, Throssell Street, Collie (parking access is from Harvey Street).
+The Collie Changing Place is located at the swimming pool precinct, Throssell Street, Collie (parking access is from Steere Street).

 Access to this Changing Place is via a Master Locksmiths Access Key (MLAK).
 To gain access to this Changing Place you will need to apply for an MLAK through the Shire of Collie during office hours.

 This Changing Place forms part of a state-wide network.
 Other Changing Places across WA can be located on the National Public Toilet Map or the Changing Places Australia Toilet Map.
 You can use either of these maps to plan your journey.

 Further information on this Changing Place can be obtained by contacting the Shire of Collie on 9734 9000 during office hours.

 The Disability Services Act 1993 requires the Shire to have an Access and Inclusion Plan which must meet the requirements of the Act and the Commission, be lodged with the Commission, and undergo a full review at least every five years.
 Accordingly the shire has established an Access and Inclusion Committee to assist and advise on the development and implementation of the Access and Inclusion Plan.